 - In a food processor add the bread, grated onion and the tarama.
 Blend until the ingredients are mashed (like a pulp).
 Add half lemon juice and blend a little more.
 Pour in the olive oil gradually (just a little bit at a time) whilst blending, like making mayonnaise.
 Blend until the oil is incorporated and the mixture is smooth and creamy.
 Taste the taramasalata add some more lemon juice, according to preference and blend again.

-- Serve this traditional Greek taramasalata dip with lots of pita breads aside.
-(If you feel adventurous enough make your own homemade pita breads with this easy recipe!).
+- Serve this traditional Greek taramasalata dip with lots of home made pita breads aside.

 - Serving Size: 1 portion